James Quinn-Irons: 2025 season

 Quinn-Irons had a breakout junior campaign in 2025.
 He started all 55 games, hit .410, and led the team with 89 hits, 22 doubles, 14 home runs, and 78 RBIs.
 He also scored 67 runs, stole 28 bases, and posted a .515 OBP and .724 SLG.
 He earned Atlantic 10 Player of the Week honors three times and was named the 2025 A-10 Player of the Year.
 He became the first George Mason player to be named a semifinalist for the Golden Spikes Award.

 Professional career

 Quinn-Irons was selected in the 5th round with the 147th pick by the Tampa Bay Rays.
-He made his professional debut for the FCL Rays on August 4, 2025, and was promoted to the Single-A Charleston RiverDogs on August 13, 2025.
+He made his professional debut for the Florida Complex League Rays on August 4, 2025, and was promoted to the Single-A Charleston RiverDogs on August 13.

 Scouting report

 Quinn-Irons is praised for his physical tools.
 Standing 6 ft 5 in and weighing 230 pounds, he possesses plus bat speed and exit velocities over 114 mph.
 According to scouts, he profiles as a power-hitting corner outfielder with a high ceiling.

-Baseball analysts project him as a mid-round MLB Draft pick, with several sources highlighting his combination of power and improved contact skills.
-A report from Prospects Live noted he is “hard to find a better mid-major bat with power upside.”
+Baseball analysts projected him as a mid-round MLB Draft pick, with several sources highlighting his combination of power and improved contact skills.
+A report from Prospects Live noted it is “hard to find a better mid-major bat with power upside.”